Mazda2 hatchback review

 - Interior starting to show its age

 The interior does look a little more budget when you inspect the plastics that have been used for areas that aren’t in immediate view but this is true of most of the competition.
 With five doors, access to the rear seats is easy and there’s enough space for adults to sit fairly comfortably in the back.
-Boot space stands at 280 litres, which is almost the same size as the Fiesta’s boot, but other rivals like the Clio, Polo and Honda Jazz show how practical a supermini can be - these cars all offer at least 350 litres of space.
+Boot space stands at 255 litres, which is pretty small for a modern supermini; rivals like the Skoda Fabia, Volkswagen Polo and Honda Jazz show how practical a supermini can be - these cars all offer at least 350 litres of space.

-The Mazda2 is only available with one engine, but it’s available in two different power outputs.
-A 1.5-litre petrol engine is carried over from the pre-facelift model, and is available with either 74 or 89bhp.
-While not class-leading, both versions return decent fuel economy of 53.3mpg and a low Benefit-in-Kind (BiK) rating for company-car drivers.
+The Mazda2 is only available with one engine but it’s available in three different power outputs.
+A 1.5-litre petrol engine is the only option, and it’s available with either 74, 89bhp or 113bhp.
+The two more powerful versions have fuel-saving mild-hybrid technology if you choose a manual gearbox.
+While not class-leading, the Mazda2 returns decent fuel economy of between 52.3mpg and 60.1mpg, depending on spec, and a low Benefit-in-Kind (BiK) rating for company-car drivers.

-The 74bhp version of the 1.5-litre engine gets the car from 0-62mph in 11.7 seconds and is only offered on the entry-level SE-L trim, which leads us to recommend the more powerful 89bhp version.
-Not only is it just as efficient, but it’s also significantly faster, doing the 0-62mph sprint in 9.7 seconds.
+The 74bhp version of the 1.5-litre engine gets the car from 0-62mph in 11.3 seconds and is only offered on the entry-level SE-L trim, which leads us to recommend the more powerful 89bhp version.
+Not only is it now more efficient but it’s also faster, doing the 0-62mph sprint in 9.8 seconds.
 An automatic gearbox is available on this engine, but it’s significantly slower and noticeably less economical so very difficult to recommend.
+A new 113bhp version of the engine joined the range in 2021 but is only available in the expensive top-spec GT Sport Tech model; the 89bhp engine will definitely be the sweet spot for most buyers.

 The Mazda2 is one of the best superminis to drive thanks to accurate steering and a well judged suspension setup that means the car resists roll in corners.
 What’s particularly impressive is that the suspension is still sufficiently compliant to deal with poor road surfaces.
 The action of the manual gearbox is excellent too, feeling like it’s inspired by the one in the Mazda MX-5 sports car.

-The Mazda2’s trim levels were updated for 2020 and now are as follows: SE-L, SE-L Nav, Sport Nav and GT Sport Nav.
+The Mazda2’s trim levels were updated for 2021 and now are as follows: SE-L, Sport, GT Sport and GT Sport Tech.

 Even the standard SE-L model gets a comprehensive list of standard equipment: 15-inch alloy wheels, heated power-folding mirrors, electric rear windows and 60:40 split-fold rear seats are all included.
 It also offers Bluetooth, cruise control, a speed limiter, parking sensors, rain-sensing wipers and LED headlights.
-Step up to SE-L Nav and the most obvious change is a seven-inch infotainment screen, which comes with DAB radio and sat nav, plus Apple CarPlay and Android Auto connectivity if you want to use your phone’s software instead of Mazda’s built-in system.
-SE-L Nav also gets auto emergency braking and lane-departure warning.
+It used to feature a basic radio unit but now gets the touchscreen from the old SE-L Nav trim, with DAB radio and sat nav, plus Apple CarPlay and Android Auto.

-Mazda has a great reputation for building reliable cars, with the pre-facelift Mazda2 finishing 39th out of 100 models in last year's survey, with the new model not receiving enough responses to feature in our 2020 Driver Power customer satisfaction survey.
-Mazda again finished fourth overall out of 30 manufacturers in our best manufacturers survey.
+Mazda has a great reputation for building reliable cars, with the pre-facelift Mazda2 finishing 39th out of 100 models in our 2019 Driver Power survey, although it hasn’t appeared in our list since.
+Mazda again finished fourth overall out of 29 manufacturers in our manufacturers survey.

 A Euro NCAP crash-test score of four out of five stars appears disappointing, however the Mazda2 was tested under stricter criteria than some rivals.
 Since the test changes, many of the Mazda2’s competitors have performed similarly.